 This Northern Beaches Council link can be used to find areas where dogs are welcome to exercise off-leash

 Note: There are no off-leash areas on the western foreshores.
 Dogs must be on-leash at all times on public roads, tracks and reserves trails and your dog must be under control.
 Please always clean up after your dog.
-Dogs are not permitted at any time in the National Park or on Beaches and tidal zones.
-(The closest dog friend beach is: Bayview Dog Park, Rowland Reserve, Mona Vale)
+Dogs are not permitted at any time in the National Park or on Beaches and tidal zones other than those designated as special exercise areas.
+(The closest dog friendly beach is: Bayview Dog Park, Rowland Reserve, Mona Vale)